yujieho/Image_Partition/README.md

 ### :mag: Difficulty
-The matrices in the diffusion map algorithm are of sizes *nxn*, where *n* is the number of pixels.
+The matrices in the diffusion map algorithm are of sizes *n* x *n*, where *n* is the number of pixels.

 The computational complexity scales with the size of images, the basic algorithm cannot used in dividing images with over 5,000 pixels.